vazome/vazome.tech/content/AI and MLOps/MLOps in Process — Jupyter, MLFlow, Airflow.md

 [03-training-ride-prediction.ipynb](https://raw.githubusercontent.com/vazome/mlops-zoomcamp-epam/main/01-intro/03-training-ride-prediction.ipynb)

 # Tracking and Management with MLFlow
-Use MLFlow for experiment: tracking, logging and statistical insights, it is integrated within [[Databricks]].
-Modern way to install it in a python project is `uv add mlflow{:shell}` ^608101
+Use MLFlow for experiment: tracking, logging and statistical insights and it is supported by within [[Databricks]].
+You can install it in a python project via `uv add mlflow{:shell}` ^608101

-You can start UI and provide different backend like: `mlflow ui --backend-store-uri sqlite:///mlflow.db{:shell}`
+To start MLFlow tracking server: `mlflow ui --backend-store-uri sqlite:///mlflow.db{:shell}`
 ![[Pasted image 20250628113950.png]]
-Within your experiment, to log with mlflow you track specific parameters with `mlflow.log*{:python}` method and to automatically log most of the stuff with [MLFlow autolog](https://mlflow.org/docs/latest/ml/tracking/autolog).
-Ideally combine both, for explicit logging, utilize `mlflow.log_params(params_dict){:python}`
+Within your experiment, MLFlow provides a way to log parameters, models, and artifacts with `mlflow.log*{:python}` methods (like `mlflow.log_params(params_dict){:python}`) and to automatically log variety of the data utilize [MLFlow autolog](https://mlflow.org/docs/latest/ml/tracking/autolog).
+But keep in mind that autolog won't register a model for you.
 ![[Pasted image 20250629201041.png]]

-You can load a saved model via:
+You can load a saved model with:
 ``` python
 import mlflow.pyfunc
 model = mlflow.pyfunc.load_model(model_uri="models:/<model_name>/<version_or_alias>")